 At the Wheal Martin China Clay Museum near St Austell in Cornwall, there is a similar 1934 ERF model CI5 chassis number 105 with the registration of YD 9325.

 Many thanks go to Alan Bedford for the information in this article.
-The extract from the painting of AKP499 is by Mike Jeffries.
+The colour image of AKP499 is an extract from a painting by Mike Jeffries.